How Kate Upton Saved Justin Verlander's Career

 He didn’t have to go to Houston last August.
 When the deal was struck, he had 30 minutes to decide whether to waive his no-trade clause.
 He was curious about Houston’s analytics-heavy approach to pitching—maybe the Astros would see something he didn’t even know to look for.
 Kind of like Annie Gow.

 He called a few people close to him.
-Some said he shouldstay in Detroit.
+Some said he should stay in Detroit.
 He was torn.
 Upton helped him make up his mind.
 They’d gotten engaged during spring training in 2016.
 Her life was his life now.
 “If she had been anything less than enthusiastic,” Verlander says, “I probably wouldn’t have done it.”

 When word reached the team, shortstop Carlos Correa says, “I threw my glove up in the ceiling and I broke it because I was so excited.”